 (iv) the licence plate number of the vehicle;

-(v) a financial responsibility card issued in respect of that vehicle.
+(v) A financial responsibility card is issued concerning that vehicle.

 Alberta traffic collisions are common.
 There are about 385 collisions in the province each day.
 These are just the reported collisions.
 In 2015 alone, there were :